gdickinson/girlswhocode/README.md

-girlswhocode
+Girls Who Code
 ============

-Code and other materials for Girls Who Code
+This repo contains code and miscellaneous materials for teaching Girls Who Code as part of Twitter's GWC program in NYC, 2014.